Using media to get your brand in front of the right people

 People tend to forget the power of media, or maybe you’ve put it into the ‘too hard basket’.

-But with a solid pitch to relevant magazines or (local) newspapers, you can reach the right people who’ll be interested in your products (aka your target audience) – even if no one has ever even heard about you before.
+But with a solid pitch to relevant magazines or (local) newspapers, you can reach the right people who’ll be interested in your products (aka your target audience) – even if no one has ever even heard of you before.

 We’ve asked journalist Hannah Warren for her top tips to keep in mind when pitching your story to the media.